Justin01Wu/webUI/src/main/webapp/tips.md

-# general web development tips
+# General web development tips

+## Browser

-## In Chrome (version 38 -40, didn't try others), the exception comes from JOSN.parse won't show up which line of JS code it comes from.
+ - In Chrome (version 38 -40, didn't try others), the exception comes from JOSN.parse won't show up which line of JS code it comes from.
 But IE and Firefox will show you which line of JS code

-## IE(5-11) always cache AJAX response until you explicitly appending a query string parameter "_=[TIMESTAMP]"
- which means jQuery.ajax({cache: false, ...
- other browser never cache  AJAX response
+ - IE(5-11) always cache AJAX response until you explicitly appending a query string parameter "_=[TIMESTAMP]" which means jQuery.ajax({cache: false, ... other browser never cache  AJAX response

-## when a page has multiple frame in frame set, you need to choose correct frame in Chrome console to run command properly,
- it is a drop down list on the top of Chrome console
+ - when a page has multiple frame in frame set, you need to choose correct frame in Chrome console to run command properly, it is a drop down list on the top of Chrome console

-## Chrome will send an error status 0 when browser cancelled a request
-(it often happens when user click a link to go to another page before an AJAX request return) So your code need to handle it if you are using jQuery:
+ - Chrome will send an error status 0 when browser cancelled a request (it often happens when user click a link to go to another page before an AJAX request return) So your code need to handle it if you are using jQuery:
 ```javascript